 What is Bromhidrosis (Body Odor)?

 Body odor or bromhidrosis is a chronic condition wherein an unpleasant smell emanates from a person’s body.
-General perspiration does not contain any specific smell; however, when the sweat mixes with the bacteria present on your skin, it reacts, and a foul smell emerges.
+You might be thinking why sweat smells bad?
+Well, General perspiration does not contain any specific smell; however, when the sweat mixes with the bacteria present on your skin, it reacts, and a foul smell emerges.

 Body odor is a medical condition that affects several people.
 It commonly occurs after puberty, but people with certain medical conditions are more prone to having smelly sweat.